 6. Another contributor to the rapturist’s chaotic prophetic line of thought came through Emmanuel Lacunza (1731-1801), a Jesuit priest from Chile.

-6. No evidence found as to whether Ribera or Bellarmine or Lacunza placed the rapture in the pre or mid or post tribulation rapture.
+6. No evidence was found as to whether Ribera or Bellarmine or Lacunza placed the rapture in the pre or mid or post-tribulation rapture.
 And their work is heavily prejudiced with Catholic thought.
-But the evidence does show that per-millennialist thought was preserved among Catholic priests more so (if at all) than among non-catholic Christians until John Darby restored it .
+But the evidence does show that per-millennialist thought was preserved among Catholic priests more so (if at all) than among non-catholic Christians until John Darby restored it.

 Bishop Luis De Alcazar (1554-1613) Spanish Jesuit.
-Book: wrote the Preterist eschatology in Latin, that Augustine had developed.
+Book: wrote the Preterist eschatology in Latin, which Augustine had developed.

-2. If the second coming happened in 70 AD, then where is he.
-They Catholics say that the Pope is the Vicar of Christ, Christ incarnate… very Christ.
+2. If the second coming happened in 70 AD, then where is he?
+The Catholics say that the Pope is the Vicar of Christ, Christ incarnate… very Christ.

 Martin Luther, (11-10-1483 to 2-18-1546, Eisleben, Saxony [Germany]), Born 1,000 years after Augustine.
 German theologian and religious reformer who was the catalyst of the 16th-century Protestant Reformation.
 Through his words and actions, Luther precipitated a movement that reformulated certain basic tenets of Christian belief and resulted in the division of Western Christendom between Roman Catholicism and the new Protestant traditions, mainly Lutheranism, Calvinism, the Anglican Communion, the Anabaptists, and the Antitrinitarians.

 1. All the Reformers were Historicists and totally rejected Ribera’s and Alcazar’s Latin books.
-Their respective books were shelved for 500 hears.
+Their respective books were shelved for 500 years.

 2. Historicists say Bible prophecy is fulfilled peace-mill throughout history.
 Historicism falls between preterism and futurism in its approach: according to historicism, most of Revelation is symbolic of persons and events in world history.
 The term “historicism” (Historismus) was coined by German philosopher Karl Wilhelm Friedrich Schlegel.